One of the most frequent pain points for qualitative researchers?

 There are 5 common methods of analyzing qualitative data: content analysis, narrative analysis, discourse analysis, thematic theory analysis, and grounded theory analysis.
 In this article, we'll mainly focus on thematic analysis—how you can do this manually, or with an AI qualitative data analysis tool.

-What are some alternatives to Manual Qualitative Coding?
+What are some alternatives to manual qualitative coding?

 There are a couple of ways to fast-forward through manual qualitative coding.